muthukub/WFGY/ProblemMap/Atlas/Fixes/auto-repair/auto-repair-architecture-v1.md

 * evidence filtering
 * retrieval correction

-#### F4 · Execution & Contract Integrity
+#### F4 · Execution and Contract Integrity

 Why suitable:

 * many failures are workflow-structural
 * gates and ordering can often be stated explicitly
-* before / after logic is easier to inspect
+* before and after logic is easier to inspect

 Typical actions: